phetdam/daily-coding-problem/README.rst

 Simply typing ``./build.sh`` will build unoptimized binaries with debug symbols.
-You can specify the target architecture using the ``-a`` flag, e.g. to build 64-bit release binaries instead of the default 32-bit ones, use the command
+You can specify the target architecture using the ``-a`` flag, e.g. to build 64-bit release binaries instead of the default 32-bit ones, use

 .. code:: shell